 Once the steps above have been successfully completed, the Nagios SSH plugin should be able to seamlessly login to any target host that has the correct username and public key file.

-There are some plugin packages that GroundWork supplies for convenience, which are described here.
-Please note that there are many other packages of Nagios plugins in existence, and you can use them just as well, if not better, than these.
-Also, it's possible to use the GDMA plugins if GDMA is installed.
+There are some plugin packages GroundWork supplies for convenience.
+Please note there are many other packages of Nagios plugins in existence, and you can use them just as well, if not better.
+Also, it's possible to use the GroundWork Monitor Distributed Agent (GDMA) plugins if GDMA is installed.
 See the section below Using GDMA Plugins with SSH for more information.

-- Open a browser to the Downloads page, and under the section Linux Plugin Packages for SSH Monitoring, download the installer script and plugins package for your architecture (you will need both files for either 32 or 64 bit).
+Open a browser to the GroundWork Downloads page, navigate to the section Linux Plugin Packages for SSH Monitoring, and download the installer script and plugins package for your architecture (you will need both files for either 32 or 64 bit).

-- Open a terminal session to your desktop (or where ever the plugin files were downloaded), and copy the downloaded files to the "/ " directory on the remote server.
+Open a terminal session to your desktop, or where ever the plugin files were downloaded, and copy the downloaded files (each) to the /tmp/ directory on the Remote server.

 sudo su -CODE